sid172014/ToDoList-SQL/README.md

 ToDoList-API as the name suggests is a To-Do-List API where the individual users can create their tasks and can also interact with the tasks to set them to completed.

 ## Installation
-The command below , when ran into the terminal , helps the user to install all the
+The command below , when ran into the terminal , helps the user to install all the npm modules required to run the app / project
 ```node
 npm install
 ```